 by Amar Adiya

-The Mongolian People's Party (MPP) lawmakers, which holds super-majority in the parliament, reversed their proposal to have the mixed proportional electoral system (50:26) and passed a new law on Dec 22 with multi-seat constituencies (i.e. 2-4 seats per Aimag and Duureg) six months ahead of the general election in June.
+The Mongolian People's Party (MPP) lawmakers, which hold a supermajority in the parliament, reversed their proposal to have the mixed proportional electoral system (50:26) and passed a new law on December 22, 2019, with multi-seat constituencies (i.e. 2-4 seats per Aimag and Duureg) six months ahead of the general election in June.

-Another reason MPP chose plurality-at-large-system may have been related to the fact that it was used in 1992 and 2008 elections, which resulted in the MPP majority win.
+Another reason the MPP chose plurality-at-large-system may have been related to the fact that it was used in 1992 and 2008 elections in Mongolia, which resulted in the MPP majority win.
 Opposition lawmakers complained that this system would favour more wealthy candidates because a single candidate needs now to reach 2-3 times larger number of voters (e.g. ~70,000 voters within a 3-week campaign period).

 The latest polls showed a decrease in the significance of a single party (namely MPP) and there's increased rumour that political parties may favour entering the race in electoral alliances to gain a majority support.

 Other changes in the Mongolian election law focused on regulating online campaign and comments by voters.
 The electoral commission said that they would take only actions on fake accounts and fake news in collaboration with Facebook and Twitter.
 They also said they would require all political parties and candidates to register their Facebook pages for campaign purposes.

 Women MPs tried to raise the gender quota for nominations from 20% to 30% but they failed suggesting Mongolia is yet to get more women into decision-making.
 Currently, they make 17% (13 seats) in the parliament, which is the record large number since the democratic elections in 1990 but still low compared to other democracies.